 Clinical trials are research studies in which people help doctors find ways to improve health and cancer care.
 Each study tries to answer scientific questions and to find better ways to prevent, diagnose or treat cancer.
 They are designed to show how a particular anticancer strategy – a promising drug, a gene therapy treatment, a new diagnostic test or a possible way to prevent cancer – affects the people who receive it.

-Doctors at our Comprehensive Cancer Center use clinical trials to answer scientific questions and find better ways to prevent, screen for, diagnose and treat cancer.
+Doctors at our Cancer Institute use clinical trials to answer scientific questions and find better ways to prevent, screen for, diagnose and treat cancer.
 Clinical trials are the best way for our doctors to learn what cancer treatments work best.

 Types of Clinical Trials